 You may send letters and greeting cards to your child at the San Jose Juvenile Hall at this address:

 840 Guadalupe Parkway

 You must write your return address on the envelope (which must be non-padded), or else the mail will not be delivered.
 You can send non-Polaroid photographs as long as they are no larger than 5×7 inches.

 Upon inspection, any suspicious correspondence that contains perpetuation of any criminal activity or advocacy for escape will result in your child’s placement on “mail review status” or in severe cases termination of their mail correspondence privilege until further notice.

 Contact us at (408) 347-1200 for more information and to discuss your child’s case with an experienced San Jose CA criminal defense lawyer.

-- The other two facilities are Muriel Wright Residential Center and William F. James’ Boy Ranch.
+- The other facility is the William F. James’ Boy Ranch.